DISTRHO/Cardinal/README.md

 ### Main

-This variant provides 2 audio inputs and outputs and 8 CV inputs and outputs.
+This variant provides 2 audio inputs and outputs and 10 CV inputs and outputs.

 NOTE: Due to VST2 format not supporting CV ports, this variant is not available for VST2.

 ### Synth

-This variant provides 2 audio inputs and outputs, no CV ports.
+This variant provides 2 audio outputs but no audio inputs or CV ports.
-Plugin type is tagged as "instrument".
+Plugin type is set as "instrument".

 ### FX

-This variant provides 2 audio inputs and outputs, no CV ports.
+This variant provides 2 audio inputs and outputs, but no CV ports.
-Plugin type is tagged as regular "effect".
+Plugin type is set as regular "effect".

 ## Screenshots